 Wait!
 What?!?

 When I figured out that our favorite salad dressing would no longer be available, I started to worry.
 I checked our bottle in the fridge: only about two or three ounces left.
 I checked local stores: discontinued, and limited to stock on hand.
 Amazon: same.
-I sprung into action:
+(FYI: I also reached out to the Waddle family, who owned the restaurant. >>crickets<<)

 Me: "OK, no one touch the taco salad dressing!"